lelloc/doc-admin/content/processes-automation/process-management.rst

 After the sequence flow actions are assigned, click on the *Save* button to go back to the main process edit screen.
 Click on *Save* button below the canvas to save all other changes.

-Complete the process path adding the following activities, sequence flows and sequence flow actions:
+Complete the process path by adding the following activities, sequence flows and sequence flow actions:

 - *Recording the demand* (already created before)